 You might have noticed something a bit, well, different about a gable end on Bilton Grange if you’re passing that way.
 After weeks of chatting with the local community about what artwork they want to see created, it’s standing loud, proud and VERY colourful.

-The recently completed mural depicts the flowers from the parks, the old Hull Spartans athletics track and the former Greenwich shops’ awnings – all sights which would have been familiar to Ronson while growing up in the area.
+The mural, depicts the flowers from the parks, the old Hull Spartans athletics track and the former Greenwich shops’ awnings – all sights which would have been familiar to Ronson while growing up in the area.

 One of the greatest musical talents of his generation, he was influential in changing the face of rock music and inspiring young musicians worldwide.
 Before achieving stardom, he worked as a gardener for Hull City Council in parks around East Hull and always stayed true to his Hull roots.